leggedrobotics/cerberus_anymal_locomotion/README.md

 git submodule update --init --recursive
 ```

 Configure and build the workspace.
-We need to overlay the `subt_ws` workspace because of protobuf version mismatch between one of our dependency (tensorflow-cpp) and the version used by Ignition Gazebo.
+We need to overlay the `subt_ws` workspace because of protobuf version mismatch between one of our dependencies (tensorflow-cpp) and the version used by Ignition Gazebo.
 Furthermore we build in `Release` mode.
 ```
 source /opt/ros/melodic/setup.bash